-HR software is pivotal to the success and overall flow of workforce management.
-At the very least, the HR solution that you implement should make it easier for you to decrease the number of errors made by human hands while simplifying compliance and increasing productivity.
+HR and payroll software is pivotal to the success and overall flow of workforce management.
+At the very least, the HR and payroll solution that you implement should make it easier for you to decrease the number of errors made by human hands while simplifying compliance and increasing productivity.
 If this isn’t happening, you may need a better solution.
 Below are three signs it may be time for you to upgrade.

 Your head count is growing but the software isn’t scalable

 If your business is currently expanding, it is highly likely that you’ll need to hire more people and expand your team to accommodate the expansion of your business.
 However, the more employees you have, the more complex your HR needs will become.

 The following aspects of your business will most definitely become more complicated as you increase the number of people your business employs: